 If your workers are using old tools or using the incorrect tool, they’re far more likely to face injury.
 Tools get lost and worn out so one solution is to use a tool crib containing new tools that workers can use when they need something and don’t have the right tool or the one they have is worn out.
 You can even use a self-service vending machine as your tool crib and give workers who routinely use the tools a card allowing them access just like a credit card allows the machine to dispense a soda.

-For remote equipment or equipment in dangerous locations, an IoT-connected device is a perfect way to monitor performance without endangering employees and it saves money.
+For remote equipment or equipment in dangerous locations, an IoT-connected device such as an AI-powered safety solution by Protex AI is a perfect way to monitor performance without endangering employees and it saves money.

 4. Risk assessment

 Businesses conduct a risk assessment, often led by your professional consultant, to reduce the risks to health and safety at work.
 The risks you identify determine the measures you need to implement to keep everyone safe.
 It may mean that you ask workers to wear certain safety equipment or carry out certain tasks when on the premises.

 Once you’ve completed your risk assessment, you need to write a report on your findings and what you plan to do to ensure you minimize any risk.
 And, remember, risk assessment is part of your routine management so you need to repeat it periodically.

 One of the most important aspects of health and safety is ensuring your business has sufficient insurance to cover it in case of injury since it’s not possible to avoid every potential danger.
 Whether you’re legally obligated to have it or not, it’s the best way of making sure your business is covered in the event of an accident.

 If you found this article helpful, consider leaving a comment below or check out some of the recommended articles at the end.